tbakken14/PierresTreats/README.md

 ## Description

-_A website to track recipes and create meal plans and shopping lists._
+_This website makes use of identity to log users into the site and restrict privilidges if not signed in.
+Additionally, this website makes use of a ef core migrations and a many to many relationship._

 ## Setup/Installation Requirements